-- The PUD Conceptual Plan application includes the following documentation: (1) site description; (2) vicinity map; (3) common holdings map; (4) existing site conditions- including built features, easements, natural features (including floodplain), utilities, historic features, and topography; (5) proposed development including street systems, land uses, open space, landscaping, natural features, historic features, written commitments, covenants, and drainage with supporting exhibits. - 2.
-The petitioner outlined the details of the request in the attached "Conceptual Plan Innovation Park at Franklin College Planned Unit Development (PUD)". - 3.
-The Technical Review Committee reviewed the petition at their January 25, 2024 meeting. - 4.
+- 1. The PUD Conceptual Plan application includes the following documentation: (1) site description; (2) vicinity map; (3) common holdings map; (4) existing site conditions-including built features, easements, natural features (including floodplain), utilities, historic features, and topography; (5) proposed development - including street systems, land uses, open space, landscaping, natural features, historic features, written commitments, covenants, and drainage with supporting exhibits. - 2.
+The petitioner outlined the details of the request in the attached "Proposed Development Innovation Park at Franklin College Planned Unit Development (PUD)".
+A redline version identifying the changes made from the previous version is also provided for reference. - 3.
+Article 3.3 from the City of Franklin Zoning Ordinance is also attached for reference of the development standards for each zoning district, with the exception of PUD zoned properties. - 4.
+A copy of the correspondence staff has received from interested parties is also attached. - 5.
 The 2013 Franklin Comprehensive Plan, Land Use Plan, identifies this area as Large-Lot Suburban Residential and Traditional Residential.